elixir-capsule/capsule/README.md

 * contents
 * name

 A storage uses this interface to figure how to extract the file data from a given struct and how to identify it.
-See `Capsule.Encapsulation` for an example of how this protocol can be implemented.
+See `Capsule.Locator` for an example of how this protocol can be implemented.

-### encapsulation
+### locator

-Encapsulations are the mediators between storages and uploads.
-They represent the result of `put`ting an upload into a storage.
+Locators are the mediators between storages and uploads.
+They represent where an uploaded file was stored so it can be retrieved.
 They contain a unique id, the name of the storage to which the file was uploaded, and a map of user defined metadata.

 `{:ok, %{id: "/path/to/file.jpg", storage: "YourStorage", metadata: %{}}} = YourStorage.put(some_upload)`

-Encapsulation also implements the upload protocol, which means moving a file from one storage to another is lemon-squeezy:
+Locator also implements the upload protocol, which means moving a file from one storage to another is lemon-squeezy:

 ```
 old_file = %{id: "/path/to/file.jpg", storage: "YourStorage", metadata: %{}}